Stock events for QuidelOrtho Corp. (QDEL)

 Ownership

-QuidelOrtho Corporation is predominantly owned by institutional investors, who collectively held approximately 112.15% of the company's shares as of March 2025.
-Major institutional owners include T. Rowe Price Investment Management, Inc., BlackRock, Inc., and Vanguard Group Inc. The largest individual shareholder is Jack W. Schuler, owning 12.63% of the company's shares.
+QuidelOrtho Corporation is predominantly owned by institutional investors, who collectively held around 112.15% of the company's shares as of March 2025.
+Major institutional owners include BlackRock, Inc., Vanguard Group Inc, and Fmr Llc.
+Jack W. Schuler is the largest individual shareholder, owning 12.60% of the company.
 Insiders collectively owned 0.63% as of March 2025.

 Ask Our Expert AI Analyst